bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:17:48

-I think for anyone who already knew this which is probably a good chunk of people this is a very boring episode so far but I think it's gonna get better because oh my god because Sjors we now have a new type of address since a year or two, which starts with BC1.
+I think for anyone who already knew this which is probably a good chunk of people this is a very boring episode so far but I think it's gonna get better because Sjors we now have a new type of address since a year or two, which starts with BC1.

 Sjors Provoost: 00:18:09